yukinpb/NovelFever/README.md

-# Manga Reader App
+# Manga/Novel Reader App

 ## Overview

-This app provides a comprehensive manga reading experience with features like browsing, bookmarking, history tracking, and settings customization.
+This app provides a comprehensive manga/novel reading experience with features like browsing, bookmarking, history tracking, and settings customization.
 It follows a Clean Architecture and MVVM pattern with Dagger Hilt and Jetpack Compose.

 ## Main Features